main getinvolved banner

 School and Scout Group Assistant

-Assist the staff with programming for school and scout groups taking part in hands-on demonstrations, games and crafts at the Mount Clare Stable.
+Assist the staff with programming for school and scout groups taking part in hands-on demonstrations, games and crafts at the Museum as well as outreach venues.
 Must enjoy teaching children and working with craft projects.
 No experience necessary!
-Instruction will be provided.
+Training will be provided.
 Required commitment will be on an as needed basis.

 WHAT IS IT LIKE TO VOLUNTEER AT MOUNT CLARE?